zqyoiv/Dali-Render-WebApp/TIMESTAMP_AUTO_CLEANUP_SUMMARY.md

-# Summary: Timestamp Tracking & Auto-Cleanup Implementation
+# Summary: Timestamp Tracking & Auto-Initialize Implementation

 ## What Was Added